The Siberian Tiger – the silent master of distance

 Brandhoek shows him where he belongs: in his own silence.

-Not as decoration, but as a space for thinking.
+Not as decoration, but as a space for reflection.

 Brandhoek – 2024

-This work comes from the current Brandhoek collection:
+This work is from the current Brandhoek collection:

 Wild Icons

-It carries within it the memory of a space that is barely touched anymore – the vastness of the taiga, the crackling of ice, the breath of cold.
+It carries within it the memory of a space that is hardly ever touched anymore – the vastness of the taiga, the crackling of ice, the breath of cold.

-Between the snow and the shadows an echo remains – barely audible, but present.
+Between snow and shadow, an echo remains – barely audible, but present.

 You see the tiger, but at the same time you feel the land that shaped it.